-- 1) In the fourth week of class, Feb 2nd, one member of your group will need to email me the names of your team members and three options of brands on which you would like to focus.
-We hope to give you your first or second choice.
-Be sure to also state your preferred date for the Brand Audit Presentation: April 17th, 19th, or 24th.
-Again, we hope to give you your preference. - 2) On February 21st, you will be asked to hand in a preliminary perceptual map and the positioning statement of your brand.
-These may be revised for your final project, but this is to get you started in applying what we learn in class to better understand your brand. - 3) On March 15th, your group will present any insights about your brand you garnered from your qualitative investigation-either interviews or focus groups.
+1) In the fourth week of class, Feb 11th, submit the names of your team members and three options of brands on which you would like to focus.
+Since every team must study a different brand, this will help ensure there are no conflicts.

+- 2) On February 27th, you will be asked to hand in a preliminary perceptual map and the positioning statement of your brand.
+These may be revised for your final project, but this is to get you started in applying what we learn in class to better understand your brand. - 3) On March 20th, your group will present any insights about your brand you garnered from your qualitative investigation-either interviews or focus groups.